FStarLang/fstar-vscode-assistant/README.md

 You can hover on an identifer to see its type.

-Note, the first time you hover on an identifer, you may see a message "Loading symbol: ..."

-If F* can resolve the symbol, the next time you hover on it, you should see its fully qualified name and type.
+If F* can resolve the symbol, you should see its fully qualified name and type.

-You can also jump to the definition, using the menu option or by pressing F12.
+You can also jump to the definition, using ctrl+click or by pressing F12.

 ### Proof state dumps for tactic execution

-If you are using tactics, you can hover on tactic line to see the last proof state dumped at that line
+If you are using tactics, you can hover on tactic line to see the last proof state dumped at that line.

 ### Completions